Last Updated on May 29, 2025 by Hannah Stephenson

 Of course, there are a couple of exceptions.
 I use Wise to pay my rent, as it’s cheaper, faster, and easier than my regular bank account.

-I do also have a Wise link which gives you a fee-free transfer of up to £500 on your first go, but no pressure.
+I do have a Wise link which gives you a fee-free transfer of up to £500 on your first go, but no pressure.

 Do note that the first time each year that you transfer money to a South African bank account, the recipient will have to fill in a form with their details and say why you’re sending the money.
-No-one has ever had any problems with this and Wise will email you with instructions, but it’s just something to be aware of because the money will ping back after a week if the form isn’t completed.

-And just a quick note, when you do withdraw cash, DO NOT accept the currency conversion.
+And just a quick note, if you do withdraw cash, DO NOT accept the currency conversion.
 You’ll end up paying about 12% more and there’s literally no benefit to it.
 Always select “proceed WITHOUT conversion.”

 As discussed, load shedding is freaking annoying.
 Honestly, there’s no foolproof way to deal with it all the time because sometimes Eskom likes to change the schedule with little to no warning, but there are a few ways you can prepare for these irritating outages.